Cockburn leads No. 12 Illinois past Northwestern 81-56

 EVANSTON, Ill.
+(AP) — Illinois coach Brad Underwood went to talk to his team at halftime and saw exactly what he needed to see.

+The 12th-ranked Illini were angry and disappointed — and they took it out on Northwestern.

-(AP) — Kofi Cockburn scored 13 of his 18 points in the second half, and No. 12 Illinois rallied to beat Northwestern 81-56 on Thursday night.
+Kofi Cockburn scored 13 of his 18 points in the second half, and Illinois rallied to beat the overwhelmed Wildcats 81-56 on Thursday night.

+“This team has a fight and a competitiveness that I love,” Underwood said.

+That was on full display during a historic second half.
+Illinois (9-3, 5-1 Big Ten) outscored Northwestern 53-13 after it trailed by 15 at the break.
+The Illini limited the Wildcats to just two field goals and forced nine turnovers in the final 20 minutes of their biggest victory at Northwestern since a 63-30 blowout on Feb.
+19, 2000.

+According to STATS, Illinois became the first team to outscore a major conference opponent by at least 40 points in a single half since Kentucky outscored Vanderbilt by 43 in the second half of a 106-44 win on March 5, 2003.
+The Illini are the only Division I team in the last 25 seasons to trail by at least 15 points at halftime and come back to win by 20 or more.

+“I’ve never been (a part) of anything like that,” Cockburn said.
+“You saw it, man.
+You saw how we reacted to it.
+I was in awe.
+Just being on the floor, watching it happen, being a part of it, it was a really good feeling.”

-Cockburn also had 12 rebounds in his eighth double-double of the season, asserting himself in the middle after Illinois (9-3, 5-1 Big Ten) got off to a rough start.
+Cockburn went 8 for 9 from the field in his eighth double-double of the season, asserting himself in the middle after Illinois got off to a rough start.
 Ayo Dosunmu added 15 points, and Trent Frazier and Adam Miller each scored 14.

-Illinois trailed by as many as 16 — it was so ugly that coach Brad Underwood yelled “What are we doing?” at his team during a first-half timeout — before completely overwhelming Northwestern (6-4, 3-3) in its fourth straight win.
+Illinois trailed by as many as 16 — it was so ugly that Underwood yelled “What are we doing?” at his team during a first-half timeout — before completely overpowering Northwestern (6-4, 3-3) in its fourth straight win.

 Robbie Beran scored 11 points for the Wildcats in their third consecutive loss.

+“To only score 13 points and have a couple field goals (in the second half), we just have to play better,” coach Chris Collins said.

-Northwestern closed the first half with a 12-1 run for a 43-28 lead at the break.
+Northwestern closed the first half with a 12-1 run for a 43-28 lead.
 But the Wildcats looked tired down the stretch of their fourth straight game against a Top 25 team.

 After a 3-pointer by Beran made it 48-41 with 14:19 left, the Illini grabbed control with a 25-2 run.
 Miller capped the decisive stretch with a 3 that made it 66-50 with 5:36 remaining.